orasimus/interwall/README.md

 Interwall is an educational game which teaches you to recognize musical intervals.

 Interwall was made at [ViLLE-edugame-Hackathon 2015](https://ville.cs.utu.fi/hackathon/).
+You can play the game at [http://www.rasimus.fi/interwall/](http://www.rasimus.fi/interwall/).

 ## Getting Started